Battle of the Nijmegen salient: Allied air attacks

-On 2 Oct 1944, General Thomas, concerned about the weight of the German attack on the allied bridgehead asked for air support for attacks on the German bridgehead south of Arnhem in an effort to disrupt their counter-attacks.
+On 2 October 1944, General Thomas, concerned about the weight of the German attack on the allied bridgehead asked for air support for attacks on the German bridgehead south of Arnhem in an effort to disrupt their counter-attacks.
 In the late afternoon the sky cleared sufficiently for RAF Hawker Typhoons to scatter German tanks and infantry among the orchards.
 They also targeted the ferry site at the ferry sites at Huissen and Pannerden, as well as German artillery positions and known troop concentration areas and the passage points to the east side of Lower Rhine.
 The air strikes were also aimed at the Arnhem road bridge itself.

 Medium bombers targeted Huissen and the settlement of 't Zand, which were suspected concentration areas for the German troops.
-At around 11am twenty four B-25 Mitchells dropped their bomb loads right in the centre of Huissen and destroyed a large part of the small town causing the loss of 106 civilians.
+At around 11:00 am, 24 B-25 Mitchells dropped their bomb loads right in the centre of Huissen and destroyed a large part of the small town causing the loss of 106 civilians.
 That same afternoon Medium bombers targeted the villages of Angeren, Gendt, Doornenburg and Pannerden causing more civilian losses.

 Renewal of the offensive

 Despite the failures on the first few days Heeresgruppe B insisted on a continuation of the offensive.
 Their commanders including Bittrich realized that, given the poor ground conditions and the strength of the British defences, further attempts to force a breakthrough were pointless.
-German morale began to plummet - during the daytime of October 2, three deserters from the 1/156 Panzer Grenadier Regiment came over the railway embankment near the De Laar farm, and divulged the news of another attack taking place that evening to the British - namely 5th Wiltshires.
+German morale began to plummet – during the daytime of 2 October, three deserters from the 1/156 Panzer Grenadier Regiment came over the railway embankment near the De Laar farm, and divulged the news of another attack taking place that evening to the British – namely 5th Wiltshires.
 They told their interrogators that their company commander had refused to take further responsibility for another assault, and had been sacked.
-The renewed attack by the 1/156 in the evening of October 2 did gain a foothold at the level crossing but was halted by heavy British defensive fire.
+The renewed attack by the 1/156 in the evening of 2 October did gain a foothold at the level crossing but was halted by heavy British defensive fire.
 The next day a counter-attack by the 5th Wiltshires threw the Germans back behind the railroad by early afternoon and consolidated their position.
 The following evening the depleted 5th battalion Wiltshire regiment in the De Laar area having lost twenty-four men killed were relieved by the 4th battalion which until then had been held in 129th brigade reserve.